 The purpose of this study was to investigate the relationship of surface temperature during broiling to stage of doneness and to cooking time on the following factors in broiled sirloin steaks: thiamine retention, soluble protein content, weight loss, moisture retention, changes in tenderness, juiciness and flavor.
 It was hoped that the findings might be of use in the development of a thermometer to be used for broiling much as oven and meat thermometers are used now for roasting meats.
 Also, an attempt was made to develop time-temperature charts for use in broiling.

 Salvosa, Carmencita, "The Effects of Cooking Temperature and Stage of Doneness on Some Factors in Broiled Beef" (1963).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4839.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .